filoliveirawv/DevMacro/README.md

 ## Files

-- `AddMacro.js`: Script to add a macro.
+- `AddMacro.js`: Script to add the Macro button to top nav.
-- `RemoveMacro.js`: Script to remove a macro.
+- `RemoveMacro.js`: Script to remove the Macro button (reverts TopNav.jsx).
-- `RunMacro.jsx`: The Macro button component.
+- `MacroButton.jsx`: The Macro button component.

 ## Usage